ppkgtmm/log-in-sign-up/README.md

 # log-in-sign-up
-Simple log in and sign up API created to practice Using Node.js, express and mongoDB
+Simple log in and sign up API created to practice using Node.js, express and mongoDB

 ## Data
 a user may have the following information stored